zakmayfield/atlantis/gpt/course/2_oop/exercises/challenges.md

 - Instantiate objects with different attributes
 - Use objects to perform actions and modify object state

-# Lesson Content
+# Challenges

-## Practice Exercise 1: Creating a Class for a Real-World Scenario
+## Challenge 1: Creating a Class for a Real-World Scenario

 - Introduce a real-world scenario, such as modeling a library or a car rental system
 - Discuss the requirements and functionalities of the scenario

-## Practice Exercise 2: Using Objects to Perform Actions
+## Challenge 2: Using Objects to Perform Actions

 - Provide a set of tasks that involve using objects to perform actions
 - Task examples could include borrowing a book from a library, renting a car, or performing operations on a bank account

-## Practice Exercise 3: Applying Inheritance and Encapsulation
+## Challenge 3: Applying Inheritance and Encapsulation

 - Introduce the concepts of inheritance and encapsulation
 - Provide a scenario that can benefit from using inheritance and encapsulation, such as modeling different types of vehicles or animals